raycast/extensions/extensions/geist-ui-components/README.md

-# Geist UI Docs
+# Geist UI Components

-Links to the components documentation in Geist UI
+This extension provides links to components in Geist UI Documentation